 I’ve also read this one and recommend it.

+What lessons do you take away from the story of the Tribe of Judah?
 The major theme I see here is that we all make mistakes.
 We all sin, but God has a plan for each of us in His Kingdom.
 Plans that we cannot even imagine.
+What about you?

 Because He Lives,